johnny-co/home-assistant-konnected-tutorial/README.md

 ## Step 3 - Editing YAMLs

-In this step you will be editing HA yaml files.
+In this step you will be making all the edits in HA yaml files neccessary for automations and scripts to execute.
   1. [configuration.yaml](configuration.yaml) - set up tts source, sensor: time_date formatting, and two alarm_control_panels (intrusion and fire/carbon monoxide)

 	 alarm_control_panel: set up two 'manual' automatons for Lovelace Cards and Automations.